List of DC Universe locations: Justice Society Headquarters

 The current version of the Justice Society Headquarters is built on the foundation of the former brownstone headquarters and museum.
 The former headquarters in Gotham City, the latter in Manhattan.
 Sometimes called Dodds Mansion.

 Justice Society Headquarters in other media

 The Justice Society Headquarters appears in the Smallville episode "Absolute Justice".

 LexCorp Towers Complex

 The LexCorp Towers complex is the former headquarters of Lex Luthor.
 It is located in Metropolis.

 Lux

 Lux is the bar/nightclub based in Los Angeles owned by Lucifer Morningstar and his mistress Mazikeen.

 Netherworld

 The Netherworld is a fictional area of the city of Chicago.

 Oblivion Bar

 The Oblivion Bar is an extradimensional bar used as a gathering place/hangout for magic users, as well as the headquarters for the Shadowpact.

-Project Cadmus

-Project Cadmus is an experimental genetics lab.
-It is located in Metropolis.

-The Young Justice animated series has it located in Washington, D.C.

 Sanctum of Doctor Fate

 The Sanctum of Doctor Fate is Doctor Fate's headquarters.
 It is located in Salem, Massachusetts.

 Secret Sanctuary

 The Secret Sanctuary is the original headquarters of the Justice League of America and briefly headquarters of the Doom Patrol.
 It is located in Happy Harbor, Rhode Island.